PlatinumTeam/MBExtender/README.md

 This is the main repository for PlatinumQuest's MBExtender build, containing the source to all the plugins needed to run the game.

+See [PlatinumQuest](https://github.com/PlatinumTeam/PlatinumQuest/) for the game files including scripts and art.

 License
 --
 MIT License for all PQ code.
 Third party dependencies under their own licenses, see MBExtender/LICENSES.txt